griffithlab/rnabio.org/_posts/0008-08-01-TCR_BCR_analysis.md

   CAAHSNYQLIW_CASSPGTGGYEQYF                                               0         0           0        0   6          0             0       0   0
 ```

-This is a little bit more managable.
+This is a little bit more manageable.
 Let's make this a dataframe and clean it up to get ready to plot.

 ```R
 # Convert the filtered contingency table to a dataframe